legacysurvey/legacysurvey/pages/index.rst

    <h1>DESI Legacy Imaging Surveys</h1>

-.. container:: col-md-8 col-left
+.. container:: col-md-7 col-left

-   The `DESI`_ Legacy Surveys team is producing an inference model of the extragalactic sky in the optical and infrared.
-The original Legacy Surveys (`MzLS`_, `DECaLS`_ and `BASS`_) conducted dedicated observations of ~14,000 square degrees of extragalactic sky visible from the northern hemisphere in three optical bands (:math:`g,r,z`), which was augmented with four infrared bands from `NEOWISE`_.
+   The `DESI`_ Legacy Surveys team has produced an inference model and souce catalogs for ~31,000 square degrees of the extragalactic sky in optical and infrared bands.
+The original Legacy Surveys (`MzLS`_, `DECaLS`_ and `BASS`_) conducted dedicated observations of ~14,000 square degrees in three optical bands (:math:`g,r,z`) , which has been augmented with additional public DECam data (in :math:`g,r,i,z`) and four infrared bands from `NEOWISE`_.

-   Currently, the Legacy Surveys
-   inference model is being self-consistently expanded to > 20,000 square degrees by incorporating additional public DECam data in extra optical bands (:math:`g,r,i,z`) from the `NOIRLab Data Archive`_.

    ============================================ ====================================== ================================= ======================================= =======================================
    *DESI Spectroscopic Data Releases* (`DESI`_) *Beijing-Arizona Sky Survey* (`BASS`_) *DECam Legacy Survey* (`DECaLS`_) *Mayall z-band Legacy Survey* (`MzLS`_) *Extra DECam data* (`NOIRLab Archive`_)